Semiparametric Identification and Fisher Information: Examples

 \begin{corollary} Under Assumption 3, if $\Lambda$ is a set of symmetric densities in $\alpha,$ i.e. for all $\lambda\in\Lambda,$ $\lambda(\alpha,\beta)=\lambda(-\alpha ,\beta)$ $\pi-$a.s, then $\lambda_{0}$ is nonparametrically identified. \end{corollary}

-The analysis of $\mathcal{N}(S)$ does not reveal the degree of identification for a given functional, whether regular or irregular.
+The analysis of $\mathcal{N}(S)$ does not reveal, however, the degree of identification for a given functional, whether regular or irregular.
 To understand this, one must analyze the adjoint score operator.
-From the discussion on Information Loss models, and assuming a nonparametric tangent space, so $T(\lambda_{0})$ is dense in $L_{2}^{0}(G_{0}),$ the adjoint operator is
+For this, it is convenient to consider the approach of Remark 1(ii), which, as shown below, leads to the score adjoint operator